HenryMcGehee/Stacks-and-Queues/README.md

 #Queue
 #First-In-First-Out (FIFO)
 Queue uses FIFO to define data, always adding to the back of the line and removing from the front.
 When a lot of people print to the same printer the first job submitted gets printed & removed first and all other jobs submitted are added to the back of the queue.
-You delete with the operation DEQUEUE and add with the operation ENGUEUE.
+You delete with the operation DEQUEUE and add with the operation ENQUEUE.

 # Examples